mayallzObject/computer-science-quiz/README.md

 ## **Introduction**
 Hello!
    My name is Ivaylo, and this is my 1st portfolio project.
-I made this portfolio project because I like to learn in a fun way.
+I made the "Cool Trivia Science Computer Science" quiz because I love science and the science I know the least about is CS.

   Being part of the Philosophy Club at the university I learned the value of questions.
-The Cool Trivia web application is in MVP status, with the plan of adding more functionality and styling.
+So created this app. useing a Trivia API, and seleceted only the CS category of quitions.

   It's a fairly simple application made with the emphasis on learning new technologies and applying the skills that I required in the past few months.

 ##  **Goals of this project**
 The main goal of this project is to gain experience in developing a full-stack app and learn new technologies.
-My idea is to have one day of research in TypeScript and Material-UI then adjust on the fly.
-The front end is made with React, Redux, and Material-UI.

 The app is fully responsive but styling is not final.
 A new scoring system and category picker will be added in the new update.